InnovationDesignConsortium/revit_standards_addin/README.md

     ![image](https://github.com/user-attachments/assets/022232f8-361d-4ae6-95bb-3bffa6675d9e)

-   Additional Environment Variables that MAY be used are:
+   Additional Environment Variables or registry keys that MAY be used are:

     `RevitStandardsAddinGitServerUrl`: the URL for a Github Enterprise server account, if it exists.
     `RevitStandardsAddinGitPat`: the Personal Access Token that can be used instead of installing the Github App.

 1. Install the [latest release](https://github.com/InnovationDesignConsortium/revit_standards_addin/releases) of the Revit addin on each user's workstation using the provided MSI.
-1. Registry keys are used for some settings of the tool. `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked first.
-If no data is found, then `Computer\HKEY_CURRENT_USER\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked.
+1. When Registry keys or environment variables are used, the system environment variables are checked first, then user environment varialbes, then `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked, and finally `Computer\HKEY_CURRENT_USER\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked.
 The currently implemented options are:
     1. `ShowPropertiesPanelOnStartup` if this is set to "1" then the Properties Panel will be shown at startup.
 If the value is missing or has any other value, the Panel will not be shown on startup.
     1. `SkipUpdateCheck` if this is set to "1" then there will be no check during Revit startup to see if a newer version of the tool is available
     1. `UpdateWithoutPrompt` if this is set to "1" then the tool will automatically update without any user prompt when Revit exits if a new version is available

-NOTE: The environment variables can be System or User variables.
-System variables are checked first, if they do not exist then User variables will be used.

 ### Software Updates
 The Revit addin is designed to notify a user of updates and prompt to update itself when Revit is closed.